keejelo/EasyDialogBox/README.md

 <br />

 ## Motivation
 I started this when I needed a multipurpose dialogbox for my own projects.
-If anyone else finds this useful that's great.<br />
+Not wanting to be dependant on any libraries I wrote my own module.<br />
-Although dialogboxes has got a "bad rap" in the web-world, I still think they have their use when used correctly and in the right settings.
+Although dialogboxes has got a "bad rap" in the web-world, I still think they have their use when used correctly and in the right settings.<br />
+If anyone else finds any of this useful that's great.

 <br />